borntofrappe/fullstack-d3/README.md

 ### Chart Dimensions / 2

-Thanks to the generator function, it is finally possible to compute the vertical dimensions of the chart. `pathGenerator.bounds` provides a two dimensional array with the bounds of the input GeoJSON object.
+Thanks to the generator function, it is possible to compute the vertical dimensions of the chart. `pathGenerator.bounds` provides a two dimensional array with the bounds of the input GeoJSON object.
 Through the sphere, the function highlights the bounds of the entire visualization: `[[x0, y0], [x1, y1]]`, and finally the height of the bounded area.

 ```js
 const y1 = pathGenerator.bounds(sphere)[1][1];